 Beside this is the real - members only - site.
 A collectors Forum - or Discussion Board - so comprehensive that it boggles your mind.
 Once a member, here is where you can post your questions about your own pieces, and participate in a separate collectors' Discussion Board.
 This forum has been widely recognized for its polite manners and highly qualified and unbiased help.
 The number of messages and images in the Forum are today well over three hundred thousand respectively which makes it - by far - the largest research database in this field in the world.

 The membership is by application only and kept to a maximum of five hundred so that the quality of the discussions will not suffer.

-The person who owns and run this site would be me, Jan-Erik Nilsson.
+The person who who have put this thing together would be me, Jan-Erik Nilsson.
 I live in Sweden and have collected, studied and worked with antique Chinese pottery and porcelain during my entire professional life.
 In 1963, as I moved to the city of Gothenburg in western Sweden, my interest grew in Chinese porcelain and other treasures that were brought here by the Swedish East India Company (1731-1813), whose world-spanning voyages always departed from and returned to Gothenburg.

 This interest led to me to help initiate the project of recreating and reviving our 18th century Swedish-China trade by actually building a replica of a wooden frigate used at the time - the East Indiaman Gotheborg ship - and have this full scale replica actually built and sent off again to China for a new promotional trade voyage, which it did in 2005-2007.
 A marvelous adventure that - as unlikely as it sounds - really happened.